Profile

 8. 8

-Bake in the oven at 200°C for about 20 minutes, until the surface turns golden and crisp.
+Bake in a preheated oven at 200°C for about 20 minutes, until the surface is golden and crisp.

 9. 9

-Allow to rest a few minutes before serving your warm, gooey *pastizzu scupertu di Scicli*.
+Allow to rest for a few minutes before serving the pastizzu scupertu warm and wonderfully gooey.

 💡 Tips and Variations